mtp1032/AutoEquip/README.md

 ### FUTURE UPDATES
 1. The next minor release will offer an option to turn-off the notifications when your character enters or leaves a rest area.
-2. The next major  release will support automatically equipping a riding set.
-When s/he dismounts, the set the character was previously wearing will be reequipped.
+2. For the next major release, I hope to support automatically equipping a riding set upon [dis]mounting.